Rewzilla/c-debugging-tips/README.md

 ## Specific problems and questions

  - **Q:** Help!
+My program compiles fine, but does something unexpected or wrong when run.

+   **A:** Sounds like a problem with your code structure or algorithm.
+If you haven't already, consider [beautifying](howto/beautify.md) your code, which will make it easier to reason about.

+ - **Q:** Help!
 My program says "Segmentation fault" and crashes.

    **A:** Likely a memory corruption bug.
 Try [GDB](howto/gdb.md), [Valgrind](howto/valgrind.md), or [ASAN](howto/asan.md).

  - **Q:** Help!
 My program prints _junk_ data.

    **A:** Sounds like you may be using an uninitialized variable, or printing from invalid memory.
 Try [scan-build](howto/scan-build.md) to identify potential causes.
+[Valgrind](howto/valgrind.md) or [ASAN](howto/asan.md) might also be able to detect where/why this is happening at runtime.

  - **Q:** Help!
 My program locks up or runs forever.